 Former playground of the rich and famous.

 In the ’40s and ’50s, Sun Valley was known to draw celebrities such as Gary Cooper, Marilyn Monroe, Clark Gable and several members of the Kennedy family.
 While some celebrities still own homes here, this Idaho resort town near Ketchum is now known as a premier outdoor adventure destination.
 Go mountain biking on the Warm Springs Trail if you visit in the summer, or ski some of the surrounding burn forests in the winter.
-For a place to stay, check out the newly opened Limelight Hotel right in the heart of downtown Ketchum. – AJ Powell
+For a place to stay, check out the newly opened Limelight Hotel right in the heart of downtown Ketchum or the quaint Knob Hill Inn just off of the main strip. – AJ Powell

 Search Flights + Hotels | Visit Sun Valley